crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 2. Upload the [zipped "Weddings Indian Languages" dataset](https://drive.google.com/file/d/1ElHME-VAHg2NUJKQuD5uaQQ-fCgMrWBi/view?usp=sharing) to Colab and run `!unzip "weddings-indian-languages.zip"` in a new cell.
 The dataset is composed of around 200-1000 images per language, for 8 languages spoken in India (Bengali, Gujarati, Hindi, Malayalam, Marathi, Punjabi, Tamil, and Telugu), taken from MMID.
 Repeat with [the "Weddings European Language" dataset](https://drive.google.com/open?id=1QCbzBHfXchwCbHZs2wUceUHcz8GM1S2L), which includes Spanish.

 3. Create a [Pandas DataFrame](https://colab.research.google.com/drive/1aASE_EiwZTT18ktR7uaLMWbMI30QXdk5) from a list of dictionaries, where each dictionary contains the results of the classifier on an image, and looks like this.
 ```
 {"path": "weddings-indian-languages/hindi/6250/07.jpg",
 "predictions": ["vestment", "kimono", "theater_curtain"],
 "predictions_include_groom_or_bridegroom": False}
 ```
 We recommend using the [glob module](https://docs.python.org/3/library/glob.html) with the appropriate wildcards to get a list of all the images.
 Save the DataFrame as `image_paths_and_predictions.csv`, which you will use later in the assignment.
 To simplify step 7, **you must add "https://s3.amazonaws.com/nets213-hw5/" to the beginning of each image file path**, before saving the DataFrame as a CSV.

+4. We have created an alternate HIT design that lets workers label 12 images at a time (here's a [screenshot](images/requester-step-11.png)).
-6. Use the [provided design layout](https://drive.google.com/file/d/1PHipJaHMhPPImSk-SJ8JKSdmhOLLgwnA/view?usp=sharing) to create the HIT.
+Use the [HIT design that we provide](assignments/downloads/wedding-image-annotation-HIT-design-v2.txt) to create the HIT.
 Download a sample of the input CSV file for the project at the top of the preview page, and finish creating the HIT.

-7. Use the sample `input.csv` file format and data from `image_paths_and_predictions.csv` (created in step 3, which you can load in as a DataFrame) to create `variables.csv` with the right format for this HIT.
+5. Use the sample `input.csv` file format and data from `image_paths_and_predictions.csv` (created in step 3, which you can load in as a DataFrame) to create `variables.csv` with the right format for this HIT.
 The English word we care about is "groom/bridegroom".

-8. Click "Publish Batch" in MTurk, uploading `variables.csv`, and preview the tasks.
+6. Click "Publish Batch" in MTurk, uploading `variables.csv`, and preview the tasks.
 Click "Next" and confirm the settings of your HIT, which should cost approximately $25 per team. **Make sure to screenshot this page for the report**.
 Sit back and watch the crowd work!

-9. When the HIT is done, download the Batch CSV and read it into a DataFrame in Colab.
+7. When the HIT is done, download the Batch CSV and read it into a DataFrame in Colab.
 For every row in the DataFrame, split "Answer.selected" to get the list of images that workers identified as "groom/bridegroom".
 For each image in the row (in columns "Input.image<number>"), if image<number> is in the selected images, update a counter, where the key is the URL in the "Input.image<number>" column.
 Here is the pseudocode:
 ```
 Create a Counter object counts
 For every row in the DataFrame: